chimbiwide/Gemma3NPC/README.md

 # Gemma3NPC--A solution for live NPC interactions

+We added a folder containing the code used to generate our `NPC-Dialogue_v2` dataset.
+Visit its [HF repo](https://huggingface.co/datasets/chimbiwide/NPC-Dialogue_v2) for more info.

 > [!NOTE]
 > Currently all notebooks in the `Training` folder cannot be rendered.
 Showing `Invalid Notebook`
 > It will work if the notebook is opened in an IDE or Google Colab.